chicui12/Virtual-Labels/README.md

 This example illustrates that MC matches direct optimization only in the cross-entropy case, while for other proper losses MC can converge to a biased fixed point.

-### EXperiment Results table（More experimental figures are available in the `Experiment Results` directory on GitHub.）
+### EXperiment Results table（More experimental figures are available in the figs and Experiment Results directory on GitHub.）

 | Base loss | MC (test acc) | FWD (test acc)